JonathanReeve/theme-customeka/readme.md

 ## History

 This project grew out of a theme called Elementaire, which can still be found on this repository, on other branches.
-The `old-2.0` branch contains the theme called Elementaire, which has a fixed with of about 960px and is made to be compatible with Elementaire 1.0, a theme developed for Omeka 1.X.
+Here's a version list:

  * Current Version - Version 3.0 "Customeka"
+   * Tag "v3.0."
-   * Responsive
+   * Responsive.
    * Completely rewritten.
    * Compatible with Omeka 2.X.
  * Version 2.0 - "Elementaire"
-   * Branch `old-2.0`.
+   * On branch `old-2.0`.
    * Fixed width.
    * Compatible with Omeka 2.X.
  * Version 1.0 - Compatible with Omeka 1.X